Global Structure in the Presence of a Topological Defect: Introduction

 This paper proceeds as follows: In \S\ref{section:preliminaries} we review the topological background necessary for implementing the constructions in the rest of the paper.
-In particular we review spectra and Thom spaces, and in \S\ref{subsection:duals} we review the properties of Poincare duality the Pontryagin-Thom construction.
+In particular we review spectra and Thom spaces, and in \S\ref{subsection:duals} we review the properties of Poincar\'e duality and the Pontryagin--Thom construction.
 We devote \S\ref{section:Defects} to discussing applications of five types of characteristic structures in the context of studying the global structure of spacetime with defects.
-In \S\ref{subsubsection:approxGM} and \S\ref{subsubsection:approxKT} we explain how the Smith long exact sequence approximates the characteristic long exact sequences,in line with Question \ref{q:CharandSmith}.
-In \S\ref{section:SSB} we explore obstructions to breaking higher form symmetries using the Pontryagin-Thom construction.
+In \S\ref{subsubsection:approxGM} and \S\ref{subsubsection:approxKT} we explain how the Smith long exact sequence approximates the characteristic long exact sequences, in line with Question \ref{q:CharandSmith}.
+In \S\ref{section:SSB} we explore obstructions to breaking higher-form symmetries using the Pontryagin--Thom construction.